-Europe doesn’t do Garage Sales, preferring neighborhood flea markets, known as ‘Car Boot Sales’ in the UK and Village Vide-Greniers in France.
+Europe doesn’t do Garage Sales, preferring neighborhood flea markets called Vide-Greniers (‘Car Boot Sales’ for you Brits).
 Vide-Grenier literally means “empty your attic”… and empty their attics they do!
 Each village usually does one or two a year, spring and fall, and each family fills a table with all manor of fascinating finds.
 One person’s trash is another’s treasure, so you can find everything from the most hilarious junk to the most interesting antiques.

 The prices at these bric-a-brac free-for-alls are a fraction of the weekly antique markets, and bargaining is the way to go… if you don’t speak French, start with a ‘bonjour‘ and a smile, then just point and use the calculator on your smart phone to make your offer!

 Here is the current list of upcoming vide-greniers: Just look for ‘Vide Grenier’ or Frippery (mostly clothes); ‘Brocante’ means pricey professional antique dealers, which while interesting, is usually not cheap.

 But the best in French Riviera second hand shopping is found at Monaco’s charity bazars, the literal holy grails of flea markets, where Monagasque shopaholics empty their fabulous closets for charity to make room for this year’s new styles.